 Monumental change may not always happen in an instance, but there is a song title from an artist named DJ Shadow that has resonated with me since I first heard the track some 20 years ago, “Building steam with a grain of salt.”
 Here I stand, with a markedly different perspective and outlook than the night before.
 Sometimes you have to travel the roads you don’t want to travel down, but maybe it’s the only way to begin to overcome the unfathomable.
 Like my ancestors did in centuries past, I am seated in a vessel heading out to sea.
 My map or final destination may not be clear, but I have a general direction embedded within my mind and my compass will hopefully not lead me astray.

 Perspective.
 This past year has been full of that.
 In any given moment, I feel as though I’m like a car speeding towards a fork in the road – I could go any way.
 Neither option providing a clear direction.
 Like in those cartoons I’d watch as a kid, the two paths would be blatantly obvious, one good, one bad.
 Not here.
 They are both unequivocally neutral.
-That’s the hardest part I think.
+That’s the hardest part, I think.

 As I begin to shake the fog from my thoughts, I remember my mother – but again it’s all perspective in how I choose to remember.
 My choice.
-I could remember the awful and painful parts of the last year (which I have unfortunately done way too many times to count), but today I’m choosing to leave those memories behind, putting that book back on the shelf, tucking it as far back as I can (at least for as long as I can).
+I could remember the awful and painful parts of the last year (which I have unfortunately done way too many times to count), but today I’m choosing to leave that behind, putting that book back on the shelf, tucking it as far back as I can (at least for as long as I can).
 Today, I choose to close my eyes and envision her smile, her aura, her beauty, her grace, her warmth and her legacy.

 Legacy…that’s a loaded word, yet it seems just so fitting for my mother, as her legacy is everywhere.
 It’s in her community, it’s in my home, my sister’s home, it’s in her grandchildren, her children, her friends and family…it’s in me.
 My mother had and has a way of empowering and embodying the true essence of living, of what’s important.
 She was influential and inspiring, she had a way of passing on her passion for life.
 Like the way a single bolt of lightning can electrify an entire lake.
 She had that ability.
 She was, is, a lightning bolt.
 Although she may not be able to strike as often as I would like these days, I just know she’s always there somewhere and it brings me comfort.
 Some days I’m waiving a metal pipe directly overhead in a thunderstorm, desperate for the shock, as if to feel alive again.
 Yet, I’m coming to the realization that that’s not how my mother works, it’s never how she worked.
 She was way more elevated and in tune than that, she had the uncanny ability to inspire when it was needed most, not necessarily when it was directly sought after.
 She was a farmer in the way she would plant seeds of wisdom and knowledge in those closest to her, only to watch them sprout in time, but only when the time was right.
-Her talents and gifts were and are the stuff of legend, at least to me anyway.
+Her talents and gifts were and are the stuff of legend.
 She is working through me, her family and her friends every day.
 At least, that is the perspective I’m choosing to proceed with every day.